-C. Student Pupil Expectations
+C. Student Expectations Behavior

-The Board expects students pupils to conduct themselves in keeping with their levels of development, maturity and demonstrated capabilities with proper regard for the rights and welfare of other students and school staff, the educational purpose underlying all school activities and the care of school facilities and equipment consistent with the Code of Student Pupil Conduct.
+The Board of Education expects students to conduct themselves in keeping with their levels of development, maturity, and demonstrated capabilities, with a proper regard for the rights and welfare of other students and school staff, the educational purpose underlying all school activities and the care of school facilities and equipment, consistent with the Code of Student Conduct.

-The Board believes that standards for student behavior must be set cooperatively through interaction among the students pupils, parents, school employees, school administrators, school volunteers, and community representatives, producing an atmosphere that encourages students pupils to grow in self-discipline.
-The development of this atmosphere requires respect for self and others, as well as for school district and community property on the part of students pupils, staff, and community members.
+The Board believes that standards for student behavior must be set cooperatively through interaction among the students, students of the school district, parents and other community representatives, school administrators employees, school employees administrators, and school volunteers, and community representatives producing an atmosphere that encourages students to grow in self-discipline.
+The development of this atmosphere requires respect for self and others, as well as for school district and community property on the part of students, staff, and community members.

-Students Pupils are expected to behave in a way that creates a supportive learning environment.
-The Board believes the best discipline is self-imposed, and it is the responsibility of staff to use instances of violations of the Code of Student Pupil Conduct as opportunities to help students pupils learn to assume and accept responsibility for their behavior and the consequences of their behavior.
-Staff members who interact with students pupils shall apply best practices designed to prevent student pupil conduct problems and foster students' pupils abilities to grow in self-discipline.
+Students are expected to behave in a way that creates a supportive learning environment.
+The Board believes the best discipline is self-imposed, and that it is the responsibility of staff to use instances of violations of the Code of Student Conduct as opportunities for helping to help students learn to assume and accept responsibility for their behavior and the consequences of their behavior.
+Staff members who interact with students shall apply best practices designed to prevent student conduct problems and foster students' abilities to grow in self-discipline.

-The Board expects that students pupils will act in accordance with the student pupil behavioral expectations and standards regarding harassment, intimidation, and bullying, including:
+The Board expects that students will act in accordance with the student behavioral expectations and standards regarding harassment, intimidation, or and bullying, including:

-- 1. Student Pupil responsibilities (e.g., requirements for students pupils to conform to reasonable standards of socially accepted behavior; respect the person, property and rights of others; obey constituted authority; and respond to those who hold that authority); - 2.
+- 1. Student responsibilities (e.g., requirements for students to conform to reasonable standards of socially accepted behavior; respect the person, property, and rights of others; obey constituted authority; and respond to those who hold that authority); - 2.
 Appropriate recognition for positive reinforcement for good conduct, self-discipline, and good citizenship; - 3.
-Student Pupil rights; and - 4.
-Sanctions and due process for violations of the Code of StudentPupil Conduct.
+Student rights; and - 4.
+Sanctions and due process for violations of the Code of Student Conduct.

 Pursuant to N.J.S.A.
 18A:37-15(a) and N.J.A.C.
-6A:16-7.1(a)1, the district has involved a broad-base of school and community members, including parents, students pupils, instructional staff, student pupil support services staff, school administrators, and school volunteers, as well as community organizations, such as faith-based, health and human service, business and law enforcement, in the development of this Policy.
-Based on locally determined and accepted core ethical values adopted by the Board, pursuant to N.J.A.C.
-6A:16-7.1(a)2, the Board must develop guidelines for student pupil conduct pursuant to N.J.A.C.
+6A:16-7.1(a)1, the district has involved a broad-base of school and community members, including parents, school employees, volunteers, students, and community representatives instructional staff, student support services staff, school administrators, and school volunteers, as well as community organizations, such as faith based, health and human service, business and law enforcement, in the development of this Policy.

+Pursuant to N.J.A.C.
+6A:16-7.1, Based on locally determined and accepted core ethical values adopted by the Board, pursuant to N.J.A.C.
+6A:16-7.1(a)2, the Board developed must develop guidelines for student conduct, taking pursuant to N.J.A.C.
 6A:16-7.1.
-These guidelines for student pupil conduct will take into consideration the developmental ages of students pupils, the severity of the offenses and students' pupils' histories of inappropriate behaviors, and the mission and physical facilities of the individual school(s) in the district.
-This Policy requires all students pupils in the district to adhere to the rules established by the school district and to submit to the remedial and consequential measures that are appropriately assigned for infractions of these rules.
+These guidelines for student conduct will take into consideration the nature of the behavior; the nature of the student's disability, if any and to the extent relevant; the developmental ages of students; the severity of the offenses and students' histories of inappropriate behaviors; and the mission and physical facilities of the individual school(s) in the district.
+This Policy requires all students in the district to adhere to the rules established by the school district and to submit to the remedial and consequential measures that are appropriately assigned for infractions of these rules.

 Pursuant to N.J.A.C.
-6A:16-7.1, the Superintendent must annually provide to students and their parents or guardians the rules of the district regarding student pupil conduct.
-Provisions shall be made for informing parents or guardians whose primary language is other than English.
+6A:16-7.1, the Superintendent shall must annually provide to students and their parents the rules of the district regarding student conduct.
+Provisions shall be made for informing parents whose primary language is other than English.